Camille Claudel: Study with Alfred Boucher

 In 1882, Claudel rented a studio workshop on rue Notre-Dame des Champs in Paris that she shared with three British sculptors: Jessie Lipscomb, Emily Fawcett and Amy Singer (daughter of John Webb Singer, whose foundry in Frome, Somerset, made large-scale bronze statues.)
+Boucher often came by the studio giving free lessons to the three sculptors multiple times a week.
 Several prominent Frome works are in London, including the Boadicea group on the Embankment, Cromwell, which graces the lawn in front of the Houses of Parliament, and the figure of Justice atop the Old Bailey.
 General Gordon on his camel at Chatham Barracks was also cast in Frome, as were the eight lions that form part of the Rhodes Memorial in Cape Town.
 Claudel visited Frome and the families of her fellow sculptors.
 All of these English friends had studied at the South Kensington Schools – that would become the Royal College of Art – before moving to Paris to be at the Academie Colarossi, where they had all met.
 Claudel prolonged her stay with Singer's family in Frome.

 Alfred Boucher had become Claudel's mentor, and provided inspiration and encouragement to the next generation of sculptors such as Laure Coutan.
 Claudel was depicted by Boucher in Camille Claudel lisant, and later she sculpted a bust of her mentor.

 After teaching Claudel and the other sculptors for over three years, Boucher moved to Florence following an award for the Grand Prix du Salon.
 Before he left he asked Auguste Rodin to take over the instruction of his pupils.
 Rodin and Claudel met, and their artistic association and the tumultuous and passionate relationship soon began.